spevents/spevents-frontend/README.md

 "Your venue becomes a living photo album.
 Guests feel like they're feeding a digital fireplace with memories."

 For Corporate Events:
 "Turn dead networking time into photo competitions.
-Watch productivity conferences become surprisingly social."z
+Watch productivity conferences become surprisingly social."

 For Venue Managers:
 "Every blank wall becomes interactive revenue.
 Charge $300+ for 'digital photo experiences' using just a projector."